NkonoAndrew/BakeryApp/README.md

   -  server.js

 ## How to run locally
-In the root folder:
 1. "npm install"
-2. "npm run dev"

-In the frontend folder📂
-"npm install @auth0/auth0-react"
+2. In the frontend folder📂: "npm install @auth0/auth0-react"
+3. "npm run dev" to run the frontend and backend

 ## System Design
 Interaction Diagram